 The 1115 Waiver seeks to transition Medicaid services in North Carolina from fee-for-service to managed care.
-Services will be offered through two distinct products: Standard Plans (SP) and Behavioral Health (BH) and Intellectual/Developmental Disabilities (I/DD) Tailored Plans (TP).
+Services will be offered through two distinct products: Standard Plans and Behavioral Health and Intellectual/Developmental Disabilities (I/DD) Tailored Plans.
 Standard Plans will serve most Medicaid and NC Health Choice members, including all adults and children and those with mild to moderate behavioral health needs.

-BH I/DD Tailored Plans will be specifically designed to serve the complex needs of individuals with significant behavioral health disorders, intellectual and developmental disabilities, substance use disorders, and traumatic brain injury, as well as foster children — populations Trillium and all other LME/MCOs have long served.
-We also expect the Tailored Plans will serve uninsured individuals currently receiving state-funded services, regardless of their diagnosis.
+BH I/DD Tailored Plans are specifically designed to serve the complex needs of individuals with significant behavioral health disorders, intellectual and developmental disabilities, and traumatic brain injury, — populations Trillium and all other LME/MCOs have long served.
+The Tailored Plans will serve uninsured individuals currently receiving state-funded services, regardless of their diagnosis.

 Both Standard Plans and BH IDD Tailored Plans will integrate physical health, behavioral health, and pharmacy services to best serve individual needs.
-Trillium will continue to serve members with complex needs (significant behavioral health disorders, intellectual and developmental disabilities, substance use disorders, traumatic brain injury, and foster children) once the Standard Plans go live.
-Tailored Plans will not launch until later.
+Trillium will continue to serve members with complex needs (significant behavioral health disorders, intellectual and developmental disabilities, substance use disorders, and traumatic brain injury once the Standard Plans go live in 2021.
+Tailored Plans will not launch until 2022.

 INFORMATION FOR PROVIDERS